jsbisht/aws-developer-associate/cloud-formation.md

 CloudFormation decides the order based on which resource references other resource.
 But to explicitly define the dependency you can use DependsOn attribute.

-When you add a DependsOn attribute to a resource, that resource is created only after the creation of the resource specified in theDependsOn attribute.
+When you add a DependsOn attribute to a resource, that resource is created only after the creation of the resource, specified in the DependsOn attribute.

 Consider the following example where we are creating an VPC and an Internet Gateway.